RowenTey/idkJobs/README.md

 This website is fully coded with Python, utilising the `Streamlit` module to structure our web app.

-The `webbrowser` module was also used to allow displaying web-based documents to users.
+The `webbrowser` module was also used to allow displaying of web-based documents to users.

 ---